slashinfty/chronode/README.md

 # chronode
 Command-line-based speedrunning timer

+Current version: 0.0.1
+This is considered alpha.
+If you have a question on functionality or want to suggest a feature, use [Discussions](https://github.com/slashinfty/chronode/discussions).
+If you encounter a bug or problem with the timer, open an [Issue](https://github.com/slashinfty/chronode/issues).

 ## Features
 * Uses the [Splits.io Exchange Format](https://splits.io/timers/exchange) for splits
 * Can download and upload splits from [Splits.io](https://splits.io/)